netsurf-browser/netsurf/docs/implementing-new-frontend.md

-The [core window interface](docs/core-window-interface.md) allows a frontend to use inbuilt rendering for several interfaces gaining a great deal of functionality for very litte code.
+The [core window interface](docs/core-window-interface.md) allows a frontend to use inbuilt rendering for several interfaces gaining a great deal of functionality for very little code.
 This one interface set gives a cookie viewer,a local and global history viewer and a hotlist(bookmarks) viewer.

 # Conclusion

-Hopefully this breif overview and worked example should give the prospectinve frontend developer enough information to understand how to get started implementing a new frontend toolkit for NetSurf.
+Hopefully this brief overview and worked example should give the prospective frontend developer enough information to understand how to get started implementing a new frontend toolkit for NetSurf.

-As can be seen there is actualy very little novel code necessary to get started though I should mention that the move from "minimal" to "full" implementation is a large undertaking and it would be wise to talk with the NetSurf developers if undertaking such work.
+As can be seen there is actually very little novel code necessary to get started though I should mention that the move from "minimal" to "full" implementation is a large undertaking and it would be wise to talk with the NetSurf developers if undertaking such work.